 Master of Arts in Latin American Studies

-The School of Law and the Institute of Latin American Studies offer a Dual Degree program leading to two graduate degrees: the Doctor of Jurisprudence (JD) and the Master of Arts in Latin American Studies (MALAS).
-The Dual Degree Program is designed for those students who wish to study law and Latin American issues in an integrated and interdisciplinary manner.
+The Law School and the Institute of Latin American Studies offer a dual degree program leading to two graduate degrees: the Doctor of Jurisprudence (JD) and the Master of Arts in Latin American Studies (MALAS).
+The program is designed for those students who wish to study law and Latin American issues in an integrated and interdisciplinary manner.
 Students who expect to be involved in government service or legal practices with a Latin American focus could benefit from this program.

 Program Structure

-A student admitted to the Dual Degree Program must complete the normal first-year coursework at the School of Law during the first year of the program.
-This must be done before taking any courses relating to the Dual Degree Program.
-Both degrees are awarded simultaneously upon completion of all requirements of the Dual Degree Program.
+A student admitted to the dual degree program must begin in the Fall Semester at the Law School and complete the first-year course work during the first year of dual enrollment.
+This must be done before taking any courses relating to the dual degree program.
+Both degrees are awarded simultaneously upon completion of all requirements of the dual degree program.
 Therefore, students should arrange their course schedules so that both degree requirements are completed in the same semester.
-Generally speaking, a student with the requisite language background can obtain both degrees in eight semesters.

 Curriculum Requirements